gordonchiang/HoQ/README.md

 1. Clone [a fork of quiche4j with minor fixes](https://github.com/gordonchiang/quiche4j/tree/feature-Enable_sending_body_with_request) and build
 2. Clone HoQ and build: `mvn install`
-3. Use `./run.sh` to see how to run the clients and servers
+3. Run `./run.sh` to see how to run the clients and servers

 ## Mininet Testing